proffapt/proffapt.github.io/blogs/setup-openvpn-server-on-azure.md

 [^1]: It is the path to the `.pem` file which you downloaded just before deploying the VM.
-[^2]: Name to the user given while creatng the virtual machine.
+[^2]: Name of the user given while creating the virtual machine.
 [^3]: Public IP address of the machine.
-[^4]: Name of the client you specified to the script.
+[^4]: Name of the client you specified in the script.

 # Setup OpenVPN Server on Azure